A Principled Approach to Bayesian Transfer Learning: Comparing Bayesian Transfer Methods using Posterior Predictive Checks

-Evaluating the accuracy of an estimated posterior under the Bayesian transfer learning setting can be difficult.
-Ideally, we would use metrics such as the bias, posterior mean squared error (MSE), the posterior standard deviation (St. Dev.) and a specified (say 90\%) coverage probability of the true parameter value (Cov) for each marginal parameter, $\theta$.
-Together, these four metrics provide a detailed understanding of how accurately a posterior recovers the true parameter value $\theta^*$.
-Unfortunately, each of these metrics requires access to $\theta^*$, which we do not have in practice.
+Ideally, we would use metrics such as the bias, posterior mean squared error (MSE) and a specified (say 90\%) frequentist coverage probability (FCP) of the true parameter value for each marginal parameter, $\theta$.
+Together, these three metrics provide a detailed understanding of how accurately a posterior recovers the true parameter value $\theta^*$.
+For this subsection we treat each component of $\theta$ separately.

-The bias is found by comparing the estimated posterior mean, $\hat{\mu}_{\theta} = \frac{1}{N}\sum_{i=1}^N\theta_i$, to $\theta^*$,
+The bias is found by comparing the estimated posterior mean, $\hat{\mu}_{\theta} = \frac{1}{N}\sum_{i=1}^N\theta_i$, to~$\theta^*$,

 where $\{\theta_i\}_{i=1}^N$ are the posterior samples obtained from a chosen Bayesian transfer learning method and $|\cdot|$ is the absolute value.
 Similarly, the MSE is estimated by